 The call from the President of the United States to serve is a compelling and personal honor.
 A review of the task force report and toolkit reveals a set of thoughtful, experienced change agents.
 The movement for racial justice in America must call upon the task force’s people to confirm progress, if any, and consider the next steps.

-The best relationship between all Americans to every neighbor should be about the structural, materially unequal experience a child may have when entering the world.
-The systemic inequality of life chances for newborn children of color is exposed decade after decade.
+The best relationship between Americans and neighbors should be about a child’s structural, materially unequal experience when entering the world.
+Instead, the systemic inequality of life chances for newborn children of color is exposed decade after decade.
 The facts are exhibited as shameful but continue unchanged, even though it would be good for every kid.

 The use of law enforcement tends to be the hammer that helps to silence criticism.
 The rightfully enraged also hold a hammer.
 The better question is, who and what put that hammer in both their hands?
 Why is the hammer the only tool available?
-Much of this is already well understood, it is known, and solutions can be implemented with levers and a fulcrum, but not with a hammer.
+Much of the problem is already well understood, and solutions can be implemented using financial levers and a social fulcrum, but not with a hammer.
 Wilson (below) can tell you in a few seconds with perfect intensity.

-Perhaps it is the violence of human history and centuries of brutal intolerance that the American Constitution sought to purge from people’s governance.
-It aims to enable and encourage people to sustain the hope for change outside of the system by establishing a representative form of government and inside in other ways, such as majority vote rules and compromise.
-The idea is that excesses of either could be rendered invalid by the other.
+Perhaps the violence of human history and centuries of brutal intolerance that the American Constitution sought to purge from people’s governance.
+Instead, it aims to enable and encourage people to sustain the hope for change outside of the system by establishing a false representative government using majority vote rules to kill compromise.
+The idea is that excesses of either could be no longer be rendered invalid by the other.

 Software, digital hardware, and the life-science industries can add jobs indirectly to a local economy as multipliers, in much the same way as the manufacture of autos and appliances contributed decades earlier with one significant difference.
 The education of the workers.

 Research and development firms in physical, engineering, and life sciences were the first to take full advantage of information management’s technological revolution.
-These industries deposited economic growth into regions with innovations in software and hardware.
+As a result, these industries deposited economic growth into regions with innovations in software and hardware.
 Perhaps the best-known example of this marriage of technology and science is our understanding of DNA would have been impossible otherwise, leading to exponential growth in these industries into exclusive new fields.

 UC Berkeley Economics professor Enrico Moretti’s The New Geography of Jobs examines places in the United States that illustrate the critical difference between economic growth and decline in the context of winner/loser locations in a rapidly globalizing economy.
 Using U.S. Census Bureau data, Moretti’s book exhibits maps of the United States to reveal the system change’s location impact.
 The growth areas were those with a high percentage of college-educated people.
 He shows a decline in the regions that still have many “smart people” to this day but failed to produce, keep, or attract educated people in the newly growing system change businesses.